a-r4hman/a-r4hman/README.md

 # Unite Et Prosperum - A Manifesto For A Technological Revolution #

 ![Untitled_Artwork](https://user-images.githubusercontent.com/93615368/140510711-e838fc4e-64cf-478c-bd39-72b389c4b225.jpg)
+*'There is at least the possibility, if not the probability, of changing intolerable conditions.
+This possibility is important, because much of human existence is based upon hope without any real understanding of the odds'* - **Huey P Newton, Revolutionary Suicide**

 - Community focused Creative Computing - We advocate for more accessibility to computing and design for people from all walks of life regardless of class, race, ethnicity, gender, sexuality, ability, religion, culture, age or background.